lauraivillegasr/BiogeographyDesert/README.md

 </center>

-2. In the modeling folder, you will find scripts for modeling using linear models and random forest for both genera richness and reproductive mode estimation.
+2. In the modeling folder, you will find scripts for modeling using linear models (including mixed-effects) and random forest for both genera richness and reproductive mode estimation.

 * To gather ecological factors for the set of coordinates of each of the sampling spots using python 3, the following are reuiqred: